A generalized statistical model for fits to parton distributions: Conclusion

+In this work, we have introduced a novel method to estimate uncertainties for inconsistent data sets that avoids the use of ad hoc criteria, checks consistency and produces expanded uncertainties in a statistically meaningful way.
+Specifically, for inconsistent data, uncertainties need to be expanded so that the central values of the separate fits to each consistent data set lies close to or within the uncertainty bands of the theory parameters for the combined fit.
+This ensures a more precise representation of the range of possible theory values, given the inconsistent data, and avoids biasing the combined fit.
+The proposed generalized likelihood, modeled via the Gaussian mixture model (GMM), is able to appropriately map uncertainties by including the possibility that the likelihood can be either multi-modal or uni-modal.

+In this work, we demonstrated the shortcomings of the LS model when combining data sets that are in tension, using a toy model of PDFs.
+For LS fitting, the Monte Carlo method and the Hessian method provide a narrow uncertainty band that is not representative of the tension in the data sets.
+Increasing the uncertainty, either by scaling the uncertainty on each measurement or equivalently, by introducing a static tolerance criteria, does address the problem but is not very precise.
+For example, using such criteria may increase uncertainty in regions where it is not necessary to do so whereas the uncertainty in regions of parameter space that do have tension is not suitably adjusted.
+Hence, the tension is not appropriately represented by the uncertainty bands of the LS fit.

-The novel GMM pseudo-PDF fit overcomes these shortcomings of the LS method by parametrizing the likelihood as a mixture of Gaussian distributions, by allowing for a multi-modal feature of the likelihood.
+The novel GMM pseudo-PDF fit overcomes these shortcomings of the LS method by parametrizing the likelihood as a mixture of Gaussian distributions and by allowing for a multi-modal feature of the likelihood.
 We have described how this unsupervised machine learning technique can be leveraged to learn about tension in the fits as well as be used to determine precisely the uncertainties on the PDFs.
+We have shown how to use the Akaike information criterion (AIC) and Bayesian information criterion (BIC) to avoid overfitting, determine the number of Gaussian modes of the GMM, and check for consistency of the fits.
 Specifically, it is possible to use the GMM for performing the unsupervised machine learning task of clustering the data in order to identify and learn about the tension in the data sets.
-We have demonstrated how the GMM is simply generalization of the $\chi^2$ log-likelihood and reduces to it when data is consistent.
-Finally, It is possible to over-fit in the GMM, where the model might end up learning statistical fluctuations rather than real tension between data sets.
-We have described the use of the Akaike information criterion (AIC) and Bayesian information criterion (BIC) to avoid over-fitting and can be used to determine optimal value of the number of base distributions for the GMM method.
+Moreover, we have demonstrated how the GMM reduces to the usual LS method in the absence of tension.
+Finally, we have also provided a more intuitive Bayesian interpretation of the GMM method and discussed its connection to Ensemble Averaging and Bayesian Model Averaging.